romerorsp/tsrd/README.md

 The integration tests will be ran within the unit tests by running:

 ```
-# this will clean test (unit) package and fire up Cucumber Tests.
+# this will clean test (unit) package and fire up Integration Tests (if there's any).
 mvn clean verify
 ```

 ### Why did I choose this solution?
 By using spring-integration, the separation of the producer/consumer can be made very easy and introduce a broker to distribute the process and make scalability efficient.
-Notice that even though we're talking about time series data processing, the thing can still be made parallel due to the many algorithims that can process separately despite the sequential nature of a time series data set.
+Notice that even though we're talking about time series data processing, the processing can still be made parallel due to the many algorithims that can process separately despite the sequential nature of a time series data set.

 ## Deployment

-This application is not intended to be deployed as an API, it's just a reference on what Romero can show up as a blueprint implementation of an ETL (despite we're not loading the data in any part apart from printing results on the terminal).
+This application is not intended to be deployed as an API, it's just a reference on what Romero can show up as a blueprint implementation of an ETL (despite we're not loading the data anywhere apart from printing results on the terminal).

 ## Built With